raub/gsom_console/README.md

 # gsom_console

 A Half-Life 1 inspired console for Godot projects.
-There is a singleton, and optional UI (that doesn't autoload).
+* There is a singleton, and optional UI (that doesn't autoload).
-It's also possible to craft your own UI instead.
+* It's also possible to craft your own UI.
-Future versions may provide additional UI implementations as well.

-Implements variables, commands, aliases, input, etc.
+* Implements variables, commands, aliases, input, logic, etc.
-You can use CVARs as global variables and settings.
-CMDs are like global events/signals.
-There are useful built-in commands as described below.
+* There are useful built-in commands as described below.

 See [example](preview.gd) script.

 [![screenshot_1](/gdignore/thumbnail_1.jpg)](/gdignore/screenshot_1.jpg)
 [![screenshot_2](/gdignore/thumbnail_2.jpg)](/gdignore/screenshot_2.jpg)

+You can only register CVARs/CMDs/actions from code.
+Most other things can be then acheived through console scripting.
+Including direct calls to `GsomConsole.submit("any kind of command; as if from UI window")`.

+**CVARs**

+`GsomConsole.register_cvar("test", 5, "Description.")` - will register an `int` CVAR.

 Supported variable types: `bool, int, float, String` - the variable type is determined when it is registered with an initial value.
 After that, new values are interpreted as being of that type.

-`GsomConsole.register_cvar("test", 5, "Description.")` - will register an `int` CVAR.

 * `test` -> output 5
 * `test 6` -> now `test` is `6`